-At the time of this announcement, Managed Instance is initially available in 17 Azure regions: Canada Central, Central US, East Asia, East US, East US 2, Japan East, Korea Central, Korea South, North Central US, North Europe, South Central US, South India, Southeast Asia, West Europe, West India, West US, and West US 2.
+At the time of this announcement, Managed Instance is initially available in 19 Azure regions: Australia East, Australia Southeast, Canada Central, Central US, East Asia, East US, East US 2, Japan East, Korea Central, Korea South, North Central US, North Europe, South Central US, South India, Southeast Asia, West Europe, West India, West US, and West US 2.
 Managed Instance will be made available in more Azure regions through the course of preview.

 Get started today!